brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 few dozen weeks since.
 He didn't miss a week until year four, and even then, only one [1].

-That sort of immaculate track record is an impossibility for me, but we'll see how it goes.
+That immaculate track record is an impossibility for me, but we'll see how it goes.
 I'm not sending the first five issues just to make sure that getting into a weekly cadence is semi-realistic.
-Writing [_Passages & Glass_](/newsletter) was one of my more rewarding personal projects of the last couple of years, so I figure that the worst case scenario is a semi-defunct writing project.
+Writing [_Passages & Glass_](/newsletter) was one of my more rewarding projects of the last couple of years, so the worst case scenario is a semi-defunct writing project.

 Welcome to _Nanoglyph_.

 ---

-_Nanoglyph_'s format will be a message containing roughly three links a week.
+_Nanoglyph_'s format is a message containing roughly three links a week.
 But because _just_ links are boring, they'll be flavored with opinionated editorial.
 Topics will be largely software-focused and include usual areas of interest like databases, cloud services, and programming languages, and with a philosophical skew towards building a better software future that's simpler, safer, and more